MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/teams-devices-feature-comparison.md

 ---

 # Teams devices for shared spaces feature comparison between Windows and Android
 This document compares the features of Teams devices between Windows and Android versions.
-These features and specifications are current as of September, 2021.
+These features and specifications are current as of September 2021.

 **Table key:**